cocolabs/cocolib/README.md

 Each repository  production release contains three `jar` types that you can download:

 - `-dev.jar` is a non-obfuscated version of the jar used by developers.
-- `-sources.jar` contains source files for production and dev jar used by developers.
+- `-sources.jar` contains project source files used by developers.
 - `-.jar` is an obfuscated production-ready jar used (mostly) by players.

 Developers will want either the dev or production jar (optionally) accompanied by sources jar to make reading and understanding the library code easier when working with their mods.